 The role of simulator detector technologies

-Continuing advancements in the sophistication, capability and fidelity of simulator detector technologies can also offer a variety of opportunities in enhancing CBRN training outcomes.
+Continuing advancements in the sophistication, capability and fidelity of simulator detector technologies offer a variety of opportunities in enhancing CBRN training outcomes.

-When considering the objectives and outcomes of radiological safety training, for example, there are a wide range of safety, licensing and administrative restrictions that can often limit the realism, scale and repeatability of training exercises
+When considering the objectives and outcomes of radiological safety training, for example, safety, licensing and administrative restrictions can often limit the realism, scale and repeatability of training exercises

 A vital element of realistic training is being able to provide personnel with the opportunity to use their actual detectors in realistic operating conditions.